Nat-thapas/vscode-csharp-format-usings/README.md

-# CSharpFormatUsings for Visual Studio Code
+# CSharp Format Usings With Code Action for Visual Studio Code

 This extension helps to format C# using statements.
 Forked from [C# Format Usings](https://marketplace.visualstudio.com/items?itemName=gaoshan0621.csharp-format-usings), **with a new features**.